 Natural Bridge State Park:

-Start from parked cars on Hwy 89 down Shield’s River Rd to the bridge and back.
-Great mountain views and very little traffic both ways.
+Start from parked cars on Hwy 89 down Shields River Rd to the bridge and back.
+Has great mountain views and very little traffic both ways.
 This ride is hilly.

 Three Forks: